Black Bauhinia flag: Copyright

 Hong Kong customs and police consider the flag to be a violation of the Regional Flag Act and a potential trademark violation.
 Some lawyers, including the barrister Albert Luk, argue that the flag does not meet the specifications of the Regional Flag Act and contravenes the People's Republic of China Flag Law.
 However, Luk was also of the opinion that the source of the flag cannot be reliably traced without sufficient evidence, and as such, legal action cannot be taken.

+Documentary

+In 2020, the political documentary Black Bauhinia, directed by Malte Philipp Kaeding, was released.
+The film chronicles the evolution of the Hong Kong localist movement through the lives of two young activists, Edward Leung and Raymond Wong.
+It follows their reflections on political resistance against the Chinese government, as they confront decisions between imprisonment and exile under increasing authoritarian pressure.
+Set against the backdrop of escalating tensions, their personal journeys unfold as mass protests erupt in the city.

+The documentary explores themes of identity, political resistance, exile, and the ideological divide between localism and broader democratic movements in post-Umbrella Movement Hong Kong.
+The documentary has been screened at various international film festivals and has several awards.

 Ukrainian Ministry of Defence video

 The Chinese and Hong Kong governments criticised the Ukrainian Ministry of Defence for including the Black Bauhinia flag in a video it posted on Twitter on 18 December 2022.
 In the video, the Ukrainian government thanked the foreign volunteers in the international legion for fighting against invading Russian forces.

 The video featured a collage of flags corresponding to the volunteers' nationalities, including the Black Bauhinia flag.
+(The variant with five stars was used.)
 The Chinese foreign ministry responded by asking Ukraine to refrain from showing support to "anti-China forces in Hong Kong".
+The collage also included the flag of Taiwan.